htgt/sge-primer-scoring/README.md

 ```

 Example command: ```./score_primers.py examples/example_input.txt 4 examples/example_output.tsv```

+The mismatch number provided dictates the number of mismatch columns in the output TSV, so please use the same value as used with iPCRess or results could be misleading.
+The mismatch number used with iPCRess affects the score, so bear this in mind if comparing results.

 ## Support
 Tell people where they can go to for help.
 It can be any combination of an issue tracker, a chat room, an email address, etc.